IgorDouven/COVID.jl/README.md

 - `λ` (type: `Float64`): probability that two nodes are connected, by default .0125;
 - `hhs` (type: `Float64`): average household size, by default 4.

-All default settings can be changed.
+The default settings can be changed.
 For instance, to change the maximum duration of infection, `max_tspan`, to 20 days and the average household size, `hhs` to 6.5, enter
 ```julia
 params = ParameterSetting(max_tspan = 20, hhs = 6.5)
 ```